Matthew Luloff: Municipal councillor

 In October 2018, Luloff ran in a field of 17 candidates vying for the role of City Councillor for Orleans Ward, winning by a margin of almost 300 votes.

 Because of his history with music, one of Luloff's first priorities was to expand the City of Ottawa's Public Library music instrument lending program, which he was successful with in November 2019.
 The program was expanded include four local branches thanks to donations from Sun Life Financial.

 In addition to being named Deputy Mayor by Mayor Jim Watson, Luloff was also appointed the Council Liaison for Veteran and Military Issues.
 In this capacity, he launched the Veteran's Task Force, a network of partners working to inspire social responsibility, proactive collaboration and support for veterans and their families.

-In 2020, Luloff was chosen by council to become the City's newest Chair of the Public Library Board.
+In 2020, Luloff was chosen by council to become the city's newest Chair of the Public Library Board.
 In this role, he set to work to abolish overdue penalties for book lending, joining only a handful of other public library systems to go fine-free.
 Explaining why this move was important Luloff explained, "We can talk as a board all we want about addressing racial and income inequality, or we can actually address racial and income inequality."
 Luloff led the board in 2022 in establishing a new intellectual freedom policy for the Ottawa Public Library, one of the most liberal and permissive in North America.

 Luloff was chosen by council in December 2020 to replace Jenna Sudds as Chair of Community and Protective Services Committee.

-Luloff was easily re-elected in the 2022 Ottawa municipal election in the re-named Orléans East-Cumberland Ward.
+Luloff was easily re-elected in the 2022 Ottawa municipal election in the renamed Orléans East-Cumberland Ward.

+In 2023, Luloff raised constituent concerns that the construction of 81 affordable housing units in his ward would adversely affect parking.
+The project was approved after a week and a half delay.

+Federal politics

+Luloff was going to be the Conservative Party of Canada candidate in the Next Canadian federal election in Orléans.
+However, on July 10, 2024 he withdrew as a candidate.
+It was later revealed that he had been charged with impaired driving.